 If you want writers for your team, try Narrato.in.
 This is a platform to hire quality freelance writers.

-Your not-profit agency should post a variety of content like images, videos, GIFs, data-based visuals, etc. Focus on the emotions that your content can trigger rather than hackneyed social media promotions.
-Make sure that your content is mobile-friendly for an effective social media engagement.
+Your non-profit agency should post a variety of content like images, videos, GIFs, data-based visuals, etc. Focus on the emotions that your content can trigger rather than hackneyed social media promotions.
+Make sure that your content is mobile-friendly for your social media strategy for non-profits in order to receive effective social media engagement.

 You should also use content curation tools to power your marketing strategies.

 Social media is an excellent platform to cultivate an emotional touch that helps supporters feel connected.
-Such engagement on social media will showcase your nonprofit's transparency and accountability.
-Your audience will recognize how you help society, and this will gradually acquiesce with your not-profit motives.
+Such engagement on social media will showcase your nonprofit’s transparency and accountability.
+Your audience will recognize how you help society, and this will gradually acquiesce to your non-profit motives.

 This can be done via cross-promotion.